-Amateur Radio satellites have evolved to provide three primary types of communication services analog transponders for real-time CW and SSB communication, digital store-and-forward for non realtime communication, and direct "bent-pipe" singlechannel FM repeaters.
+Amateur Radio satellites have evolved to provide three primary types of communication services - analog transponders for real-time CW and SSB communication, digital store-and-forward for non realtime communication, and direct "bent-pipe" single-channel FM repeaters.
 Which of these types interest you the most will probably depend on your current Amateur Radio operating habits.
-If you enjoy real-time DX QSOs on the HF bands, you may be most interested in the high-altitude wide-coverage satellites such as OSCAR 40.
-On the other hand, if you are a computer and terrestrial packet radio enthusiast you may be more interested in the digital store-and-forward satellites like AO-16, UO-22, KO-25 and UO-36.
-The FM satellites (AO-27, UO-14 and now AO-51) have proven to be wildly popular - although difficult to use because of QRM - because of the simplicity of their use.
 Whatever your preference, this section should provide the information to help you make a successful entry into the specialty of amateur satellite communications.